-The Cost of Attendance represents the average amount believed adequate to cover the tuition, fees, books and living expenses of most students for the academic year.
-This figure also represents the maximum total financial aid package a law student can expect to receive per year.
+The Cost of Attendance represents the amount believed adequate to cover the tuition, fees, books and living expenses of most students for the academic year.
+This figure also represents the maximum total financial aid a law student can expect to receive per year.

 Your actual expenses may differ from those listed here.
-In some cases you may have lower expenses in one category to compensate for higher expenses in another area.
+In some cases, you may have lower expenses in one category to compensate for higher expenses in another area.
 We are limited in our ability to approve budget increases.
-You can request a budget increase for certain expenses such as child care costs, disability related expenses, etc,.
-It will not be possible to obtain a budget increase to cover such expenses as credit card and other consumer payments.
+You can request a budget increase for certain expenses such as child care costs, disability related expenses, etc. It will not be possible to obtain a budget increase to cover such expenses as credit card and other consumer payments.